 We hear a lot about cholesterol when it comes to our health—good cholesterol, bad cholesterol, high cholesterol, and cholesterol in food.
 And understanding cholesterol can be confusing since there are two types: dietary cholesterol and serum cholesterol.
 Dietary cholesterol is found in the food we eat, while serum cholesterol naturally exists in our blood, and can rise to an unhealthy level leading to clogged arteries and heart disease.
-Serum cholesterol is made up of HDL, the good cholesterol, and LDL, which is the bad cholesterol.
+Serum cholesterol is made up of high-density lipoprotein (HDL), the good cholesterol, and low-density lipoprotein (LDL), the bad cholesterol.

 Cholesterol is a fat-like substance that is carried through the blood by something called lipoproteins.
 Your body needs some cholesterol to make certain hormones, vitamin D, and for healthy digestion, but too much can be detrimental to your health as high levels of cholesterol raises your risk of heart disease.

 Your total cholesterol consists of three parts: high-density lipoprotein (HDL), low-density lipoprotein (LDL), and triglycerides.
 The HDL is considered good cholesterol because these lipoproteins protect against a heart attack by carrying the bad cholesterol—the LDL, which contributes to fatty buildups in the arteries—away from the arteries and back to the liver where it is broken down and expelled from the body.
 So high levels of HDL and low levels of LDL are good, while low levels of HDL and high levels of LDL are bad.

 Triglycerides are a type of fat in our bodies.
 Extra calories that your body doesn't use are converted into triglycerides and stored to use later.
 A combination of high triglycerides with low HDL and high LDL can lead to fatty buildups in the walls of the arteries, which can lead to a heart attack or stroke.